svipas/vscode-control-snippets/README.md

 ### I still see snippets

-&#x26a0; Reload or restart of VS Code is required after disable or enable snippets from extensions to take effect.
+Reload or restart of VS Code is required after disable or enable snippets from extensions to take effect. _If you're in Windows, you have to run VS Code as administrator in order to use this extension._

-### It doesn't work on system setup version of VS Code (Windows)

-You have to **run VS Code as Admin** before disable or enable snippets.

 ### I got _"Extensions have been modified on disk.
 Please reload the window."_ message